aregmii/StockTraderApp/README.md

 - Proper metric/insights based alarm and warning signals.
 - DLQ - Lambda - alarms and on call involvement (leverage internal LLM for timely action).

+### Error Handling
+1. Upgrade dependencies to their recommended versions and implement spotbugs, checkstyle etc.
+2. Refactor code for consistency in testing libraries and practices.
+3. Robust error handling - one component might want to return a custom error message to the other.
+4. Implementation of DLQ mechanisms.
+5. Implement multithreaded handling for input stream message handlers and complete implementation of unimplemented classes to make the structure more modular.